Vikaas08/CSCI-543-Project-2/README.md

 * **Up to 89.38% reduction** in disk I/O for high-selectivity queries.
 * **Up to 10.19x latency speedup** on read-heavy workloads.
 * **< 0.1% space overhead**, maintaining a highly optimized storage footprint proven at a scale of 500 million records.
 ---

+## 💡 Target Use Cases

+While standard LevelDB excels at point-lookups (key-value retrieval), our BitWeaving integration transforms it into a highly efficient engine for analytical and time-series workloads.
+This unlocks massive performance gains in the following scenarios:

+### 1. Financial Market Data & Algorithmic Backtesting
+High-frequency trading platforms frequently utilize LevelDB as an ultra-fast local cache for order book events and price ticks (where the key is the timestamp and the value contains the trade metrics).
+When quantitative analysts run backtests, they often execute highly selective value-based queries—such as searching for liquidity spikes (`WHERE trade_volume > 50000`) within a specific historical window.
+Standard LevelDB forces the system to decompress and read every single market tick in that time frame.
+BitWeaving instantly filters out the "normal" trading blocks, drastically accelerating backtest execution and allowing quants to iterate on financial models much faster.

+### 2. High-Throughput Infrastructure Monitoring (Anomaly Detection)
+In cloud infrastructure environments, distributed systems generate massive volumes of diagnostic logs (network latency, CPU utilization, disk I/O throughput).
+When Site Reliability Engineers (SREs) query these logs to detect SLO violations (e.g., `SELECT * WHERE latency > 500ms`), the vast majority of the data is "normal" and irrelevant to the query.
+BitWeaving's highly selective O(1) filtering allows the storage engine to instantly skip the normal logs, reducing read amplification and speeding up root-cause analysis by an order of magnitude.

+---

 ## 📍 Code Map: What We Added